crums-io/skipledger/docs/sldg_manual.md

 To keep things simple, our example has the hash ledger live in the same database the source table/view does.

-Specifying separate JDBC connection settings for the hash ledger is done the same way as with the [source connection](#source-connection), except that the proptery names prefixed with `sldg.source.` our now prefixed with `sldg.hash.`.
+Specifying separate JDBC connection settings for the hash ledger is done the same way as with the [source connection](#source-connection), except that the proptery names prefixed with `sldg.source.` are now prefixed with `sldg.hash.`.

 ### Source Queries

 Two parameters (SQL queries) control the definition of the *source ledger*:

 1. `sldg.source.query.size` determines how many rows are in the ledger, and
-2. `sldg.source.query.row` determines what each of those rows are.
+2. `sldg.source.query.row` determines what's in each of those rows.

 The choice which table or view we use to construct this query is obviously dependent on our existing DB schema.
 In our example, we are using the table named "invoice_items" as our source ledger.
 The table's role in the larger schema is depicted below.